johadi/twovotes/README.md

 ### Upgrade
 I started this project back then in 2016 using only server side technologies.
-The code were a little bit rough as I majorly depended on using ES5 then.
-Though, I have refactored the project to match some standard in ES6 but I think is time I rewrite everything with the present day technologies.
+The code was a little bit messy as I majorly wrote it in ES5 during my NodeJS beginner days.
+Though I have refactored the project to match some standard in ES6, I think is time I rewrite everything with the present day technologies.
 Hence, watch out for the version of this project in ReacJS and RESTful API based on NodeJS.

 ### Contribution